 Different time horizons apply for these three categories.
-The economic analysis of water uses involves setting up of an inventory of water uses, a process that has to be completed by 2004.
+The economic analysis of water uses involves setting up of an inventory of water uses, a process which has to be completed until 2004.
 The justification of exceptions and the declaration of heavily modified water bodies have to be included in the river basin management plan for 2009, while a system of water prices that fulfils the principle of cost-recovery for water services has to be operational by 2010.

-As indicated by the time horizons, the economic analysis is the first task to be tackled by member states of the European Union.
-First, the analysis must provide sufficient information to determine whether water services meet the condition of cost recovery.
-Second, it should enable a decision on which combination of measures allows to restore the good status most cost-efficiently.
+As indicated by the time horizons, the economic analysis is the first task to be tackled by Member States.
+Firstly, the analysis must provide sufficient information to determine whether water services meet the condition of cost recovery.
+Secondly, it should enable a decision on which combination of measures allows to restore the good status most cost-efficiently.
 The economic analysis will be reviewed until 2013 and from then on regularly every 6 years.